dnlzrgz/hugo-tania-theme/README.md

 git submudole add https://github.com/danielkvist/hugo-tania-theme.git tania
 ```

 > If you are planning to use Netlify is recommended to install the theme as a git submodule.
+If you want to learn more about hosting your Hugo project on Netlify check [this page](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/).

 Then, on your `config.toml` file change the following line: